 "Clean Missouri" Effects

-In 2018, Missouri voters approved the "Clean Missouri" ballot issue that included sever restrictions on lobbyist expenditures.
+Since Missouri voters approved the "Clean Missouri" ballot issue that included sever restrictions on lobbyist expenditures, the amount of lobbyist expenditures has decreased dramatically.

-Effective 2018, the law imposed a $5 limit on a public official from the receiving a lobbyist expenditure.
+Clean Missouri imposed a $5 limit on a public official from receiving a lobbyist expenditure.

 The limit is annually inflation adjusted.
 Also, the limit does not put a limit on the number of seperate expenditures a public officials can receive from a lobbyist.